In this section

 - The installation and the configuration of wayfinding technology, such as Bluetooth Low Energy beacons (see Section 5.1 for best practices)

-- The information and the terminology used in the audio instructions (for information on how to design the appropriate audio instructions see Section 3.2 and the guidelines for each environmental element under Section 4.1)
+- The information and the terminology included in the audio instructions (for information on how to design the right audio instructions see Section 3.2 and the guidelines for each environmental element under Section 4.1)

 - The usability and accessibility of the digital navigation service